rodrigopelayo3/rodrigopelayo3/README.md

 👨🏻‍💻  About Me

-I'm currently working on a project to Detect Illegal Fishing activity at sea, [come take a look!](https://github.com/rodrigopelayo3/Illegal-Fishing-Detection)

-- 🔭 I’m currently working on an Project to adrress the problem of Illegal Unsupervised and Unregulated fishing
+- 🔭 I’m currently working on an Project to adrress the problem of Illegal Unsupervised and Unregulated fishing, [come take a look!](https://github.com/rodrigopelayo3/Illegal-Fishing-Detection)
 - 🌱 I’m currently learning Data Science at BrainStation
 - 🤔 I’m looking for help with ideas for developing machine learning models to detect IUU fishing activities.
 - 💬 Ask me about Business Digital Transformation, Data Science, and Strategic Planning.